os-assignments/os-assignments.github.io/versions/v1/content/threads-and-synchronization/n-thread-barrier.md

 In `n_thread_barrier_test.c` you find a working program testing your implementation.

 - The threads are created in the `main` function.
 - Each thread executes the `thread` function.
+In the `thread` function:

-- In the `thread` function, instead of printing their identity (0, 1, 2, ..., N-1) directly, the threads uses the provided `trace` function.
+  - instead of printing their identity (0, 1, 2, ..., N-1) directly, the threads uses the provided `trace` function.
+  - each thread calls the `barrier_wait` function.
 - The `trace` functions prints the thread identity and keeps track of the next valid thread identity in the traced sequence.
 If a thread jumps over the barrier to early, an error is reported and the process is terminated.